nrfconnect/sdk-nrf/doc/nrf/libraries/others/event_manager.rst

    EVENT_TYPE_DYNDATA_DECLARE(sample_event);

-In this example, the :c:struct:`event_dyndata` contains the following information:
+In this example, the :c:struct:`event_dyndata` structure contains the following information:

 * A zero-length array that is used as a buffer with variable size (:c:member:`event_dyndata.data`).
 * A number representing the size of the buffer (:c:member:`event_dyndata.size`).